Beam-Impact/beam-salesforce-cartridge/README.md

 To install:

 1. Clone this repository.
 1. Upload the `modules` folder to the WebDav location for cartridges for your Sandbox through CyberDuck or any other WebDAV client. *Note:* you can't upload the modules folder through Studio.
+You can also upload via dwupload command : dwupload --hostname dev02-lab03b-dw.demandware.net --username admin --password "Grid is a-4letter-word!" --cartridge modules
 1. Upload the `app_storefront_base` cartridge via Studio or use a WebDAV client to upload it to the WebDAV Cartridge location.
 1. Add app_storefront_base to your cartridge path.
 1. Install npm modules for the project in the root directory of the project: `npm install'.